 Download ZU App for IOS: https://apps.apple.com/us/app/zu-peshawar/id1532389509

-How to Travel From one Station to another Stations?
+How to Travel From One Station to Another Station?

-The procedure of traveling by bus is that you will go to the station, if you are on a bike or car, the Parking facilities are available at Chamkani stations, Dabgari and Mall of Hayatabad, park your vehicle on the station.
+The procedure of traveling by bus is that you will go to the station if you are on a bike or car, Parking facilities are available at Chamkani stations, Dabgari, and Mall of Hayatabad, and park your vehicle at the station.

-Buy a ticket from the staff counter or get a free ZU Card from counter and get a Ticket from Vending Machine.
-When you get a Free ZU Card, that is Top-up of Rs 100/- The fare deduced will be displayed at fare validators (machines on which you tap your card to enter/exit system or pay your fare).
-Also, on the website, Ticket Machine, website as well as via Zu app, the passengers can view the history of fare deducted.
+Buy a ticket from the staff counter or get a free ZU Card from the counter and get a Ticket from the Vending Machine.
+When you get a Free ZU Card, that is a Top-up of Rs 100/- The fare deduced will be displayed at fare validators (machines on which you tap your card to enter/exit the system or pay your fare).
+Also, on the website, Ticket Machine, website as well as via the Zu app, the passengers can view the history of fare deducted.

 One person can get only one free ZU Card.
-You can also add payment by ZU Mobile App.
+You can also add payment to the ZU Mobile App.

 After six months, passengers will have to pay an extra Rs100 as a payment for the card.
 With smartcards, the passengers’ database will also be maintained by Trans Peshawar.

-You get the one-way Journey Ticket Only available at BRT Stations, you must scan your ZU card at Fare Media before and after entering into the bus.
-Use travel guidance or map for the bus roots and stations, etc. It is forbidden to take any kind of food on the bus.
-Eating or throwing special snuff that is strictly forbidden.
+You get the one-way Journey Ticket Only available at BRT Stations, you must scan your ZU card at Fare Media before and after entering the bus.
+Use travel guidance or a map for the bus routes and stations, etc. It is forbidden to take any kind of food on the bus.
+Eating or throwing special snuff is strictly forbidden.

 The card can also be used to buy tickets again and this will help you avoid queuing.